ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 **Practical Preparation Tips,**
 Presentation skill without content,- presenting veery smart
 - why we are doing this , what would be the benifits
-- Without explaining why, it’s difficult to evaluate if something is “OK” or not.
+- Without explaining why, it's difficult to evaluate if something is "OK" or not.
 - why is this slide , what is it explaining
 - Joining other presenataion is important to undersatand how easily we can explain our own research using this experience.